 - Will I receive a treatment plan for periodontal disease or other dental conditions?

 - What options do you offer for treating diseased teeth other than removing them?

-Our knowledgeable team will be happy to answer any questions you may have about your pet's dental health.
-If you have not had the opportunity to meet our staff, we would love to meet you and your pet.
-Please call to schedule an appointment for a complimentary oral examination with our board-certified veterinary dentist.
+Our knowledgeable team will be happy to answer any questions you may have about your pet's dental health, please call to schedule an appointment for a oral examination.